Remains of Roman Britain can be found everywhere, from walls left in our cities to forts and villas in the countryside.

 1. Wroxeter Roman City, Shrewsbury, Shropshire

-Established around 55 AD as a frontier post, Wroxeter Roman City was given its Roman name ‘Viroconium’ after the local British tribe of the Cornovii were subdued and their capital was moved from the Wrekin to Wroxeter.
+Established around AD 55 as a frontier post, Wroxeter Roman City was given its Roman name ‘Viroconium’ after the local British tribe of the Cornovii was subdued, and their capital was moved from the Wrekin to Wroxeter.